 Reply

-I’d rather have a male doctor than a girl one and I’m a girl.
-You realize that girls like to fuck too right?
 I didn't know that we should consult a gynecologist when you require advanced fertility testing or treatment.
 My sister wants to get pregnant because she's aging.
 My mom suggested seeing a gynecologist and shared this article with her.
 It says that people who need advanced pre-conception counseling for a medical condition that may make their pregnancy, especially high risk.

 Reply